Phone:+1 307 363 1045

 According to Procurement Resource, ethylene dichloride prices are expected to remain unsettled in the coming months.
 The markets will strive for stability, and growing downstream demand will continue to be the driving factor.

-Ethylene Dichloride Price Trend for the H2 of 2022
+Ethylene Dichloride Price Trend for the Second Half of 2022

 The power rationing imposed by the Chinese government to tackle the heat waves limited the operating/production rates of the industries.
 Though it did not have any significant impact on the prices as the market offtakes were running dangerously low.
 The diminished demand coupled with over-flowing inventories caused the ethylene dichloride prices to crash in the market.